 Coloring Books from the dollar store are perfect for an Easter basket.
 Pair them with some non-toxic crayons and you’re set.

-I hope you found this helpful!
+I hope you found this helpful for creating a sustainable Easter basket!
 What are you including in your children’s baskets this year?
 I’d love to know!